Intruder tried to sexually batter children, ages 5 and 13, deputies say

 The intruder took off after he was "spooked" by a third person, according to deputies.

-In a Local 10 report from June 10, authorities said the incident took place June 9.
+In a Local 10 News report from June 10, Palm Beach County Sheriff's Office deputies said the incident took place June 9.
 The home invasion happened about 3 a.m. at the Arbor Oaks apartments, a gated community on Arbor Oaks Lane, just west of U.S. Highway 441 near West Boca Medical Center.

 Sheriff's spokeswoman Teri Barbera said the man tried to batter the victims "before being spooked" by a third person.
 That person was an adult, deputies said Wednesday.